-Fashion Designer, Louise Binder created an interactive experience combining technology and fashion for her participation at the graduate show.
+Fashion designer, Louise Binder created an interactive experience combining technology and fashion for her participation at the graduate show using Electric Paint.

 Her final collection ‘TWO SIDES’ expresses experience-driven design, focusing on emotions and feelings through wearable technology.
 The garments use a mood-based approach and explore the reflection of light, colours and play with the perception of the wearer and viewer.

 Mental health has become a huge issue in the world, by 2020 depression will be the second leading cause of world disability.
 It is important to approach this field from a design perspective, finding solutions through questioning how wearable tech can positively transform emotions and stimulate the senses to enhance well-being.